kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 distinct routes, one with path prefix `/foo` and the other with `/bar`, both target the same service, the persistent session won't be shared between these two paths.

-Conversely, if the `SessionPersistencePolicy` policy is attached to a service, the `Path` attribute should be left unset.
+Conversely, if the `SessionPersistencePolicy` policy is attached to a service, the `Path` attribute MUST be left unset.
 This is because multiple routes can target a single service.
 If the `Path` cookie attribute is configured in this scenario, it could result in problems due to the possibility of different paths being taken for the same cookie.
-Implementations should also handle the case where client is a browser making requests to multiple persistent services from the same page.
+Implementations MUST also handle the case where the client is a browser making requests to multiple persistent services from the same page.

 #### Secure, HttpOnly, SameSite

 The `Secure`, `HttpOnly`, and `SameSite` cookie attributes are security-related.
-The API implementers should follow the security-by-default principle and configure these attributes accordingly.
+The API implementers SHOULD follow the security-by-default principle and configure these attributes accordingly.
 This means enabling `Secure` and `HttpOnly`, and setting `SameSite` to `Strict`.
 However, in certain implementation use cases such as service mesh, secure values might not function as expected.
 In such cases, it's acceptable to make appropriate adjustments.